OpenDevICON/opendevicon/docs/testBasicToken.md

 tx_result
 ```

-Now reexecute the block to check the balance of deployer and caller address.
+Now re-execute the block to check the balance of deployer and caller address.
 5 tokens will be transferred to the random address from deployer address.

 CONGRATULATIONS!
-You have successfully created a token in ICON blockchain, and transferred fund from to another address!
+You have successfully created a token in ICON blockchain, and transferred fund from one address to another address!